 In practice, only courts of higher instance call on experts to determine applicants’ mental health state but this happens very rarely (once in 2021).[41]
 Practice shows that neither the Border Guard nor the courts take the initiative to assess if an asylum applicant is a victim of violence.

-Moreover, the Committee was concerned that training on the provisions of the Convention and the Istanbul Protocol is not part of the training of border guards, judges, forensic doctors and medical personnel engaged in the treatment of foreigners in detention.
-Therefore, in the opinion of CAT, Poland should remedy it.
+Moreover, the Committee was concerned that training on the provisions of the UNCAT and the Istanbul Protocol is not part of the training regiment of border guards, judges, forensic doctors and medical personnel engaged in the treatment of third-country nationals in detention, and recommended Poland remedy this.

 The CPT reported on various shortcomings in detention centres.
 In particular, that few regular visits were conducted by psychiatrists, the lack of clinical psychologists, delays in accessing specialised medical care, including dental and gynaecological care; lack of screening for possible traumatic mental disorders and signs of victimisation; the need to introduce a register of injuries found during admission and stay in a Border Guard facility; the need for specialised training for medical staff in documenting and interpreting injuries, including techniques for interviewing people who may have been mistreated; cases of breaches of medical confidentiality in situations where other foreign nationals were asked to participate in examinations for translation purposes.[44]